lsst-sqre/safir/docs/user-guide/database/pagination.rst

 (These are essentially class properties, but due to limitations in Python abstract data types and property decorators, they're implemented as static methods.)

-In this case, `~safir.database.DatetimeIdCursor` will handle all of the other details for you, including serialization and deserialization.
+In this case, `~DatetimeIdCursor` will handle all of the other details for you, including serialization and deserialization.
-The type parameter to `~safir.database.DatetimeIdCursor` must be the Pydantic model that the resulting paginated list will contain.
+The type parameter to `~DatetimeIdCursor` must be the Pydantic model that the resulting paginated list will contain.

 Performing paginated queries
 ============================